 3. Teamwork: Best agile software for individuals or small team

-Teamwork was previously known as Digital Crew that was customized web development and intranet service provider.
+Teamwork was previously known as Digital Crew which was a customized web development and intranet service provider.
 But with the advent of team collaboration systems in the market, it expanded to agile development.
 And right from the beginning, it focused on offering adaptable project management solutions, especially for small groups.

 Its key offerings include in-built messaging, version control, file sharing, time tracking, task management, and project budgeting.
 It also features capacity management that keeps track of the resources required to cater to the business needs in a cost-effective manner.

 Teamwork’s intuitive UI makes it a good fit for small businesses just like how Jira’s UI fits well for large companies.

 With the Kanban board, teams can plan and build products without forcing a process on anyone.
 Rather, it helps you create multiple boards within the project for different teams such that you can track the workflow in every team.